 Dynatrace doesn't merge services that are hosted across multiple process groups, because each process group is considered to be a logical cluster.
 When Dynatrace detects the "same" service in separate process groups, it treats them as separate services (e.g., one process might be used in staging and the other in production).
 However, if you instruct Dynatrace to merge two separate process groups into a single group, this will also result in the services on those processes being merged as well.

 Dynatrace allows you to specify Java system properties to adjust process group detection.

 Go to Settings > Monitoring overview > Process group naming.

-Here you create a naming rule that uses a Java system property to identify a process group (i.e., a cluster of Java processes that belong together).
-The Java system can be either an existing system that your application already uses (e.g., three different
+Here you create a naming rule that uses a user defined Java system property to identify a process group (i.e., a cluster of Java processes that belong together).
+The Java system property needs to part of the java command line to be detected by the OneAgent.
+It can either be an existing system property that your application already uses (e.g., three different

-jetty.home values for three different Solr clusters) or you can add a new system.
-As long as the system property is available, Dynatrace can use it.
+jetty.home values for three different Solr clusters) or you can add a new system property.
+As long as the system property is available on the command line, Dynatrace can use it.

 Optionally, you can define a second property that identifies a specific node in the cluster.
 This is useful if your cluster setup has specific names per node.
 For a detailed example, please see our Customizing process detection blog post.

 CATALINA_BASE are two sides of the same coin and Dynatrace uses the combination to detect Tomcats and logical Tomcat clusters.
 In some scenarios